endi8bar/pegelio-releases/README.md

 * Windows version
 * Pegelio version
 * Display resolution and scaling
+* Number and arrangement of monitors
 * Audio devices involved
 * Application involved
-* Exact steps to reproduce the problem
+* Exact steps required to reproduce the problem

+Diagnostic logs generated by Pegelio can also help identify device, routing and startup problems.

 ## Source code